fragile-credences/fragile-credences.github.io/about.md

 ### Pages that do not talk about themselves
 Some pages on this blog, such as this one, talk about themselves.
 For a list of pages that don't talk about themselves, see [here](/list-of-pages-that-do-not-talk-about-themselves).

+### Programming

+Lately, a majority of my new output tends to be written [in code](https://github.com/tadamcz) rather than in words.